SAIS-S2S-Technology/Roadmap/README.md

 ## Who we are

-We're a group of five students currently enrolled in the Master of Arts program at the [Paul H. Nitze School of Advanced International Studies (SAIS)](https://www.sais-jhu.edu/).
+We're a group of five students currently enrolled in the Master of Arts program at [SAIS](https://www.sais-jhu.edu/).

 Leo Klenner